Mohitha728/Personal-Website/README.md

 # Personal-Website
-Creating a pesonal website including my educations, talents etc,.
+A pesonal website including my technical skills,talents,education and more.